matteocargnelutti/jean-pierre/README.md

 * Theses parameters are defined using the config assistant, run : `python assistant.py` directly from the **config** subdirectory.
 * They are stored into the **Params** database.

+# Dev : PC Mode
+* Define an environnement variable `PC_MODE` if you wish to work on this project's code on your PC : it deactivates the import of RPi.GPIO and PiCamera

 # Software dependencies
 ## OS
 * Raspbian (lite)